Hong Kong University of Science and Technology: Sundial

+Anchoring the entrance piazza outside the Atrium, the red sundial sculpture is an important symbol of HKUST.
+The 8.5 m sculpture is entitled "Circle of Time" but is more widely known as the Red Bird or the Turkey (火雞).
+It was the work of Australian sculptors Charles Smith and Joan Walsh-Smith.
+Its dual function as a functioning sundial and a work of art symbolizes the synthesis of art and science.

 Student halls and staff housing

 A total of nine undergraduate halls are located at the seafront and mid-rise terraces of the university campus.
 Also, the university provides 404 Senior Staff Quarters flats and 40 University Apartments flats to its eligible senior staff.